APN-Pucky/mTUO/README.md

 ## Test App
 Also included is test app which can be opened by Android Studio (see ./test-boost).
-If you build and run this app it should show the date and time as calculated by boost_chrono.so (indicating that you have built, linked to and called the boost libraray correctly).
+If you build and run this app it should show the date and time as calculated by boost *chrono*  (indicating that you have built, linked to and called the boost library correctly).
 To use the test app make sure to adjust the values in local.properties.
 *Note:* The test app uses [CMake for Android](https://developer.android.com/ndk/guides/cmake)